apache/druid/docs/content/tutorials/tutorial-compaction.md

 This tutorial demonstrates how to compact existing segments into fewer but larger segments.

+Because there is some per-segment memory and processing overhead, it can sometimes be beneficial to reduce the total number of segments.

 For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.html) and have it running on your local machine.